MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 Here are the image files you can download and use for the crown icon and the crown texture itself.

+Here is the crown icon:

 ![Image of a crown icon](Media/AddCustomItems/crown_ico.png)

+Here is the crown texture:

 ![Image of a crown texture](Media/AddCustomItems/crown_minecraft.png)